themejuice/tj/README.md

 * `project.conf` containing server settings
 * `wp-cli.local.yml` containing VM paths

 Once those things are done, `tj` will run the starter theme's installation (via the `Juicefile`, if present), and then finally provision the VM to put the new configuration into effect.
 If you've never used Vagrant before, the first provision might take awhile.
+After that's done, you should be able to access your new project at the specified url.

 #### Set up an existing project
 This sets up an existing local project within the development environment.
 You will go through a series of prompts to create the necessary files.
 This command is essentially an alias for `tj create --bare`.